View Betty Miller's Obituary on www.swtimes.com/ and share memories

 Betty Miller

-She is survived by her husband, Bob; a daughter, Mae Hogan; two sons, Robert Miller and Chris Strange; a sister, Sally Richardson; and numerous grandchildren and great-grandchildren.
+She is survived by her husband, Bob Miller of the home; daughter, Mae Hogan of Mountain Grove, Mo; two sons, Robert Miller and his wife Marsha of Fort Smith and Chris Strange and his wife Kay of Barling; her sister, Sally Richardson of Fort Smith; as well as numerous grandchildren, great-grandchildren, nieces and nephews; and her best friend, Martha.

-Rosary will be said at 6 p.m.
-Friday at the funeral home.
+Pallbearers will be Billy Benoit, Josh Champion, Casey Champion, Jesse Shibley, Beau Brewer and Randy Martin.